Maximising your quality of life

 Healthspan [or healthy life expectancy]

-The difference between a person's lifespan and their healthspan due to factors like disease, injury and frailty.The widening healthspan gap in the UK
+The difference between a person's lifespan and their healthspan due to factors like disease, injury and frailty.The implications of a widening healthspan gap

 From this, it’s clear that improving our healthspan should be a top priority.
 The economic pay-off of reducing the healthspan gap is considerable.
 What's more, reversing the causes of the widening healthspan gap will allow the benefits to be sustained long into the future.